Photo by Catalina Villamizar, 2013

 With guitarist Alejandro Flórez they published in 2009 the album Meleyolamente as a debut for the label Festina Lente Discos.
 This duo has developed original music and improvisations with string instruments from the Andes of Colombia as starting point.

 With the RicTer Scale, a duo project with Canadian composer and recorder player Terri Hron, they published in 2013 “intimations”, an acoustic album presenting improvised pieces on recorders of several sizes and acoustic piano.
-With this duo there are upcoming projects such as collaborative compositions, improvisation including electro-acoustic elements, and collaborations with other musicians and artists.

 Gallo has participated in groups led by Ray Anderson and has performed in Portugal, Austria and New York with Peter Evans Quartet, documented in the recording Live in Lisbon (Clean Feed Records, 2010).